20 Best Personal Websites (Examples) 2026

 Built with: Avada Theme

-Lin-Manuel Miranda’s site has a lot of image content with a full-screen hero image of himself.
+Lin-Manuel Miranda’s site features a significant amount of image content, including a full-screen hero image of himself.

 This resume page uses a slider, hover effects, animations and a back-to-top button to ensure a great user experience.